Maine / Waldo County

 DMV Information

-Belfast residents handle vehicle services through the Maine Bureau of Motor Vehicles, headquartered in Augusta and accessible online.
-The local DMV provides vehicle registration, licensing, and other essential services.
-Assistance is available both in person and by phone for added convenience.
+Residents of Belfast handle vehicle services through the Maine Bureau of Motor Vehicles, conveniently located in Augusta.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Maine